wkaisertexas/ros2_tracing_cpp/README.md

 Trace analysis is incredibly powerful.
 However, processing traces with ROS2 tracing took quite a bit longer than program execution times themselves.
 As a result, I wrote a custom C++ plugin which uses the same mechanism of analyzing tracing, but is incredibly performance optimized.

+## Alternatives to ROS2 Tracing CPP

+There exist other tracetools analysis solutions for ROS2

+- [ROS2 tracing analysis](https://github.com/ros-tracing/tracetools_analysis/tree/humble) is a good choice if you do not need high-performance trace analysis.
+- [LTTNG Analyses](https://github.com/lttng/lttng-analyses) have good examples of trace-analysis scripts written in Python if you are looking to learn more about what you can get from trace-analysis.

 ## Supported Analysis Sinks

 The supported features are inspired by the [ROS2 tracing analysis](https://github.com/ros-tracing/tracetools_analysis/tree/humble).